SimonHayter/Project-Yeti/README.md

 ### Licensing Agreements
 Please beware that this WordPress template is Licensed under GNU GENERAL PUBLIC LICENSE and Foundation 6 by ZURB is licensed under the MIT license, you are welcome to fork, copy, modify, delete, share and even sell for profit but do ensure you keep the original licenses intact.

-### Start Contributing Today
+### Ways you can contribute to Project Yeti

-I welcome any quality contributions to this project and I hope we can make Project Yeti a winning success story for providing a lightweight WordPress starter theme based on Foundation.
+I welcome all quality contributions to framework and I hope with all your help we can make Project a winning sucess story for providing the very best lightweight WordPress starter theme based on Foundation.
+Here's just a few ways how you can help:

+- Star this Repository!
+- Report bugs and issues
+- Built a (QUALITY) site using Project Yeti?
+Share with us and we may add a link to this page!
+- Sharing Project Yeti on social media sites such as Facebook, Tweeter and Google plus will help us gain more contributors!
+- Pull requests are highly appericated and hope that many awesome people get in involved, however you should note the following guildlines before requesting a pull request: - asd

+Pull Requests

+Pull requests are highly appreciated.
+More than three dozen amazing people have contributed to FoundationPress (so far).
+Here are some guidelines to help:

+    Solve a problem.
+Features are great, but even better is cleaning-up and fixing issues in the code that you discover Make sure that your code is bug-free and does not introduce new bugs Create a pull request
+    Verify that all the checks have passed

 ### WordPress Theme Features Included
 -	Hentry Disabled in favour of SCHEMA